Kritib23/OpenStreetMap-SE-Lab/README.md

 # OpenStreetMap - Software-Lab
-This is the course project for Software Engineering (CS29006) under Prof. Sourangshu Bhattacharya.
+This is a course project for Software Engineering (CS29006) under Prof. Sourangshu Bhattacharya.

 ## About
 This is a Command Line Interface platform to parse an OpenStreetMap made using *C++* Programming language.<br>